xriss/blender-mousepad/README.md

 button at the bottom left of the page to set it as the default next time you start Blender.

-In 2.8 all we need to do is swap the middle and the right mouse button bindngs.
+In 2.8 all we need to do is swap the middle and the right mouse button.
 So that is all this keymap does.

 # For older versons of Blender